-Now that I’m in my third pregnancy, I’ve spent a lot of time thinking about the birth of my son and daughter.
-We reflect, and we learn in the hope our next childbirth experience will build on what has gone before.
+Now that I’m having my third child, I’ve spent a lot of time thinking about my first experience of labour and giving birth.
+Being a parent really encourages reflection, and we learn from our first experience of giving birth in the hope our next labour will deliver a safe and happy baby too.

-I have been fortunate that neither of my previous deliveries were negative.
-They were very similar in some respects, but not all women experience similar deliveries.
+I have been fortunate that neither of my previous experiences of giving birth were negative.
+The labours were very similar in some respects, but not all women experience similar deliveries.

-My son was born in 1997, I was 22 years old, and I was free from fear.
-I made a conscience decision during my pregnancy not to attend antenatal classes, or seek out information relating to childbirth.
-I figured what I did not know, could not hurt me or hurt during labour!
-I did not listen to stories of other people’s experiences, and the net was not a feature on my radar, or anyone else’s for that matter.
+My son was born in 1997, I was 22 years old, and I was completely free from fear.
+I made a conscience decision during my pregnancy not to attend antenatal classes, or seek out information relating to labour and childbirth.
+I figured that what I did not know, could not hurt me or hurt during labour!
+I did not listen to stories of other people’s experiences, and the internet was not a feature on my radar, or anyone else’s for that matter.

 Looking back at it now, I think I did myself a huge favour.
-If you follow the hynobirthing technique, it promotes the idea that fear induces pain and that relaxation is the key to a calm birthing experience.
+If you follow the hynobirthing technique for giving birth, it promotes the idea that fear induces pain during labour and that relaxation is the key to a calm delivery.
 I’m rapidly coming to the conclusion there might just be something in that.
-Hynobirthing wasn’t even a concept when I had my son, but I think that by consciously avoiding society’s messages about labour and childbirth, I might just have saved myself and my baby a whole heap of pain and trauma.
+Hynobirthing wasn’t even a concept when I had my son, but I think that by consciously avoiding society’s messages about labour and childbirth, I might just have saved myself and my baby a whole heap of pain and trauma during delivery.

-I was overwhelmed seeing him for the first time, just how could you love this little person so much!
-I was equally as overwhelmed by the fact I could get of the bed and walk about pretty much like nothing had happened!
-I was expecting to be laid up for at least a week.
-I guess that might have had as much to do with my age, as a natural labour.
-Somethings I know I’m not going to get this time around.
+I was overwhelmed seeing my baby for the first time, just how could I love this little person so much!
+It was something I had not experienced until that moment.
+I was equally as overwhelmed by the fact I could get of the bed and walk about straight after labour pretty much like nothing had happened!
+I was expecting to be laid up in bed for at least a week recovering from labour.
+It’s not giving birth that is the problem that I realised, it’s the tiredness from the early days which means you need to rest.

-I will be avoiding negative energies, ideas and stories.
-I’ll focus on being as relaxed as possible exhausting every available you tube video and podcast to help with breathing and visualisation.
+I will be avoiding negative energies, ideas and stories as I come closer to giving birth to my next baby.
+I’ll focus on being as relaxed as possible exhausting every available youtube video and podcast to help with breathing and visualisation.
 If the midwife offers aromatherapy oils, I’ll take it!
-Birthing pool, I’m open to it, but wouldn’t pin my hopes on it.
+Birthing pool, I’m open to it, but wouldn’t pin my hopes on it either.

-I hope for a safe and positive experience for me and my baby pre, during, and post labour.
-I’m very much looking forward to writing my birthing plan so that I can have confidence that everyone around me understands the experience I wish to have, while I get on with the important stuff.
+I hope for a safe and positive delivery for me and my baby pre, during, and post labour.
+I’m very much looking forward to writing my birthing plan so that I can have confidence that everyone around me understands the labour I wish to have, while I get on with the important job of having a baby.

-I’d love to hear from you in the comments below if you found any information in this blog useful.
+I’d love to hear from you in the comments below if you found any of the information about labour and giving birth in this blog useful.